RomanAlexandroff/ESP-Battery-Charge-Utility/README.md

 # ESP-Battery-Charge-Utility
-This little utility will help you correlate your ESP32 or ESP8266 ADC readings of battery voltage with battery charge level in %
+This little utility will help you correlate your ESP32 or ESP8266 ADC readings of battery voltage with battery charge level in %.
+Uses only VCC and GND pins.
+Instructions inside!